Pineapple Army

 Pineapple Army (パイナップルARMY, Painappuru Āmī) is a Japanese manga series written by Kazuya Kudo and illustrated by Naoki Urasawa.
 It was serialized in Shogakukan's magazine Big Comic Original from 1985 to 1988, with the individual chapters collected into eight tankōbon volumes.
 Viz Media licensed Pineapple Army for English release in North America in the early 1990s, but left it incomplete.

 Plot

 The series stars Japanese-American Jed Goshi (ジェド・豪士), a former United States Marine who served in the Vietnam War.
 After leaving the marines he fought all over the world as a mercenary, before retiring in 1979.
 Now living in New York, he makes a living training others in combat.
 Goshi does not discriminate against those he trains, whether its Bengali militiamen, salarymen, or four little girls.

 Production

 Pineapple Army is written by Kazuya Kudo and illustrated by Naoki Urasawa.
 Takashi Nagasaki came up with the premise of the manga, but Urasawa tried to add humor because he found it "difficult".
-It initially takes place in New York, but because the editor believed the magazine's demographic was men audience, the setting changes to Europe at a certain point.
+It initially takes place in New York, but because the editor believed the magazine's main demographic was male, the setting changes to Europe at a certain point.